Home remedies for cracked heels

 Lemongrass oil– It is antiseptic in nature and is great for treating wounds preventing them from getting septic.
 In fact, lemongrass is a common ingredient in many commercial lotions and creams used to cuts and wounds.
 Dab one drop of oil along with carrier oil on the cracked heels or dry skin.

 Lemon juice– Lemon juice is a natural exfoliant that sloughs off dead skin cells.
 Apply a coconut oil afterward for maximum results.

-Tea tree oil–Mix ten drops of tea tree oil with your favorite carrier oil and massage it into the skin to help heal your dry skin and cracked heels.
+Tea tree oil–Mix ten drops of tea tree oil with your favourite carrier oil and massage it into the skin to help heal your dry skin and cracked heels.